bigboss86/PHP-Code-Quality-Tools/README.md

 ## Git Validation

-Include the pre-push file into `.git/hooks` in your project.
+Include the pre-commit file into `.git/hooks` in your project.

 ## TODO